 Let me set the scene:

-A slight chill in the air that brings color to your cheeks and a sting to your ears.
-Shiny, sharp rays of sunlight slipping through the trees and heating up small spots on your face.
-Hoards of kids running up and down the grass, talking to one another in excited voices, eager to get on with their day at camp.
+A slight chill in the air brings color to your cheeks and a sting to your ears.
+Shiny, sharp rays of sunlight slip through the trees and heat up small spots on your face.
+Hoards of kids are running up and down the grass, talking to one another in excited voices, eager to get on with their day at camp.